How Does Your Garden Grow?

 16 Sweet pea

 The above list is far from exhaustive.
-There is a useful database here that provides more detailed information.
-(Please note that DogsNet does not take responsibility for information provided by other sites).
+There is a useful database here that provides more detailed information here: Plants hazardous to dogs 2022.
+(Please note that DogsNet does not take responsibility for information provided by other organisations).

 There are seasonal dangers to look out for, including when out walking.
 All bulbs are poisonous so care should be taken in the spring and autumn when they are being planted and appear in parks and gardens.
 Dogs may rub against plants and then ingest pollen or ingest plants in the summer when out and about.
 Autumn brings the dangers of fungi and acorns.
 Winter brings the danger of berries such as yew and holly.